 Best equipped to treat severe or life-threatening illness and injury, the emergency room is the place to go when the situation cannot wait.
 Call 911, or go the nearest hospital emergency room if you are experiencing symptoms such as:

 - Compound fracture (bone protruding through the skin)

 - Sudden weakness, confusion or slurred speech

 - Feel any other significant, possibly life-threatening, distress

 Always call 911 for cardiac or stroke symptoms and other severe or life-threatening emergencies!

 About Doylestown Health's Urgent Care

 When non-life-threatening illness or injury just can't wait, there's Urgent Care.
 Staffed by Doylestown Health physicians, Urgent Care is open 365 days a year with extended hours, offering quick and convenient treatment to all ages.
-With electronic medical records that link Doylestown Health patients with Doylestown Health specialists, primary care physicians, and Doylestown Hospital, your Urgent Care team can access medical records in real time.
-Patients can reserve an appointment or simply walk-in for treatment on their schedule for a variety of health concerns, as well as for x-rays, sutures, and more.
-Common prescriptions are even available on-site, allowing patients to get in and out and on and their way to healing – fast.
+With electronic medical records that link Doylestown Health patients with Doylestown Health specialists, primary care physicians and Doylestown Hospital, your Urgent Care team can access health information in real time.
+Simply walk-in for treatment on your schedule.
+X-rays, sutures and common prescriptions are available on-site, allowing patients to get in and out and on and their way to healing – fast.